 - A business transfers assets only - then there is no transfer of business as a going concern eg if equipment is sold.

 - There is a transfer of an undertaking situated outside the UK - although similar provisions apply in the European Union.

 - There is a change of business identity - if the work or organisational structure changes radically.

 Whether TUPE applies in any particular case depends on all relevant circumstances.
 In the event of a dispute, only an industrial tribunal or a higher court can decide this.

 Where TUPE applies, existing employees of the undertaking transferred automatically become employees of the business that takes the undertaking over.
 It is unlikely that agency workers fall within the definition of ‘employee’ for the purposes of TUPE ie they do not automatically transfer, it seems, on current law.

 If you think you may become involved in a transfer situation to which TUPE applies, you should consider obtaining legal advice, as the legislation in this area can be complex.
-Choose and work with a solicitor.
+Choose a solicitor for your business.